 - If you have credit on your Leap Card, the gate will open and allow you to enter and start your journey.

 - Your current ePurse balance will appear on the display on the gate.

 Travel Credit works in a similar way to mobile phone credit.
 Every time you use the card to travel the cost of the journey is deducted.
 If there is insufficient no credit on the card it cannot be used for any further journeys until it is 'Topped Up' at a ticket machine or online at www.leapcard.ie

 There are no Top-Up facilities at Ticket Offices.

-The Smart Card can be used for rail travel between stations within the 'Short Hop Zone'.
+The Leap Card can be used for rail travel between stations within the 'Short Hop Zone'.
 This Zone includes all stations in the Dublin area from Greystones to Balbriggan and Commuter Stations from Dublin City Centre to Maynooth and from Dublin Heuston to Hazelhatch.

-A Leap Card can be used on DART & Commuter services, Dublin Bus and Luas.
+A Leap Card can be used on all DART & Commuter services, Dublin Bus and Luas.
 Save up to 18% with Leap card versus cash fares.
 Leap also offers flexibility, convenience and is safer than carrying cash.

 There are a number of benefits as follows;